- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

 This is the easiest way to make Chaga coffee, but there are a couple of other routes you can take, too.
 For instance, you can boil whole chunks of Chaga in a pan of water, then use that water to brew your coffee.
 Or, if you’d prefer, you can simply drink the Chaga-infused water as a standalone ‘Chaga tea’

-And, when the summer months come around, you can create an iced Chaga coffee using half a cup of cold-brewed Chaga coffee and a quarter cup of non-dairy milk.
+And, when the summer months come around, you can create an iced Chaga latte using half a cup of cold-brewed Chaga coffee, a quarter cup of plant-based beverage like nut or oat milk, and your choice of sweetener.
+There are plenty of ways to include Chaga to your daily routine.
+You just need to get creative with it.

 As you can see, there are many benefits to mixing Chaga with coffee, and it’s definitely worth giving a try if you’d like to feed your body with more vitamins and minerals.